-Why has PrismTech's Open Source program changed its name from OpenSplice Community to DDS Community?
+Why has your Open Source program changed its name from OpenSplice Community to DDS Community?

-As of December 2014, PrismTech's OpenSplice DDS product has become a full member of the Vortex Intelligent Data Sharing Platform.
+As of December 2014, our OpenSplice DDS product has become a full member of the Vortex DDS Intelligent Data Sharing Platform.
 As such, OpenSplice DDS was renamed Vortex OpenSplice.
-PrismTech does not wish to imply that its support for Open Source software, will in the future, be limited to just one member of the Vortex family.
+We do not wish to imply that its support for Open Source software, will in the future, be limited to just one member of the Vortex family.
 As such DDS Community is now a much more appropriate name for our very successful and vibrant Open Source program.

 When can I access the latest release of the DDS Community Edition?

-In June, 2017, PrismTech released DDS Community Edition v6.7 to the Open Source Community under a "Apache license, version 2.0" source code license.
+In June, 2017, we released DDS Community Edition v6.7 to the Open Source Community under a "Apache license, version 2.0" source code license.
 Unlike many other code licenses the Apache license places few restrictions on the use or availability of the code.

 How does v6.7 differ from the previous Community Editions?